 Master’s degree in conservation or related subject.
-First or upper second class honours degree with significant experience may be considered.
+A first or upper second class honours degree with significant experience may be considered.

 You will need to submit a research proposal along with your application form.
 The research proposal will allow us to judge the quality of the application and to decide whether we are able to supervise your project.

 If you have studied outside of the UK, and are unsure whether your qualification meets the above requirements, please visit our country pages https://www.lincoln.ac.uk/home/studywithus/internationalstudents/entryrequirementsandyourcountry/ for information on equivalent qualifications.

 Overseas students will be required to demonstrate English language proficiency equivalent to IELTS 6.5 overall, with a minimum of 6.0 in each element.
 For information regarding other English language qualifications we accept, please visit the English Requirements page https://www.lincoln.ac.uk/home/studywithus/internationalstudents/englishlanguagerequirementsandsupport/englishlanguagerequirements/.